michaeljclark/rv8/doc/src/elf.md

 47   | R_RISCV_GPREL_I      | GP-relative reference      | %gprel(symbol)      | I-Type (lb,lbu,lh,lhu,lw,lwu,ld,flw,fld,addi,addiw)
 48   | R_RISCV_GPREL_S      | GP-relative reference      | %gprel(symbol)      | S-Type (sb,sh,sw,sd,fsw,fsd)

+### Position Independent Code

+R_RISCV_PCREL_HI20, and R_RISCV_PCREL_LO12_I or R_RISCV_PCREL_LO12_S pairs are relocations used in position independent code.

+The R_RISCV_PCREL_HI20 relocation associates a symbol with an AUIPC instruction where the high 20-bits are relocated to point to a symbol relative to the PC of the instruction.

+The AUIPC instruction and relocation is followed by an I-Type instruction (add immediate, load) and R_RISCV_PCREL_LO12_I relocation or S-Type instruction (store) and R_RISCV_PCREL_LO12_S relocation.

+The R_RISCV_PCREL_LO12_I or R_RISCV_PCREL_LO12_S relocations contains a (typically private) local label symbol that points to the AUIPC instruction which has the R_RISCV_PCREL_HI20 relocation entry that then points to the actual symbol.
+The relocation takes three steps:

+ - R_RISCV_PCREL_LO12_I relocation entry ⟶ label
+ - label ⟶ labeled instruction R_RISCV_PCREL_HI20 reloc
+ - labeled instruction R_RISCV_PCREL_HI20 reloc ⟶ symbol

+To get the symbol address to perform the calculation to fill the 12-bit immediate on the add, load or store instruction we have to find the R_RISCV_PCREL_HI20 relocation entry associated with the AUIPC instruction offset pointed to by the R_RISCV_PCREL_LO12_I or R_RISCV_PCREL_LO12_S symbol.

 ## Glossary

 - TLS LE (Thread Local Storage - Local Exec), Compiler flag: `-ftls-model=local-exec`